FaithBeam/Sims-1-Complete-Collection-Widescreen-Patcher/README.md

 6. Click Patch
 7. Run "The Sims...800x600" shortcut or create your own from Sims.exe

-**MacOS Note**
+**MacOS Notes**

+* Disable the quarantine attribute on the bundle with this Terminal command: ```sudo xattr -r -d com.apple.quarantine Sims1WidescreenPatcher.app/```
-If you can't select the Sims.exe because it is installed in an app bundle from Wineskin Winery, click [here](https://github.com/FaithBeam/Sims-1-Complete-Collection-Widescreen-Patcher/wiki/MacOS---How-to-Enter-an-App-Bundle-to-Select-Sims-Exe) for a workaround.
+* If you can't select the Sims.exe because it is installed in an app bundle from Wineskin Winery, click [here](https://github.com/FaithBeam/Sims-1-Complete-Collection-Widescreen-Patcher/wiki/MacOS---How-to-Enter-an-App-Bundle-to-Select-Sims-Exe) for a workaround.

 ## Graphics Wrappers